List of One Life to Live characters introduced in the 1980s: Charles Sanders

 Charles Sanders III is a fictional character on the ABC Daytime soap opera One Life to Live.
 The role appeared and was originated by actor Michael Billington for one episode and then played by actor Peter Brown from September 1986 through September 1987.

 Character history

 Charles Sanders arrives in fictional Llanview soon after his wife Judtih in September 1986 to save their marriage.
-Unfortunately, the two couldn't resolve their differences over issues with their children and his mother Elizabeth's feelings of anti-Semitism towards her, and divorced.
+Unfortunately, the two could not resolve their differences over issues with their children and his mother Elizabeth's feelings of anti-Semitism towards her, and divorced.
 Judith subsequently has an affair with Herb Callison, while Charles romanced Dr.Dorian Lord as part of a money-making scheme.
 When Dorian realizes Charles is using her, she turns the tables on him by revealing that he had had an affair with a member of Mendorra's royal family.
 Charles is replaced as ambassador by Dorian herself.
 Later, Charles eloped with businesswoman Lee Halpern during a drunken night in Las Vegas, and died of a heart attack on their wedding night in 1987.